JDonner/NoAho/README.txt

-Non-Overlapping Aho-Corasick
+Non-Overlapping Aho-Corasick Trie

 Features:
-- 'short' and 'long' (longest key) searches, both one-off and iteration over all in some text (non-overlapping).
-(Short probably isn't useful without overlap.)
+- 'short' and 'long' (longest matching key) searches, both one-off and iteration over all non-overlapping keyword matches in some text.
 - Works with both unicode and str in Python 2, and unicode in Python 3 (it's all UCS4 under the hood).
-- Allows you to associate an arbitrary Python object payload with each keyword, and supports dict operations len, [], and 'in' for the keywords (though no del or traversal).
+- Allows you to associate an arbitrary Python object payload with each keyword, and supports dict operations len(), [], and 'in' for the keywords (though no del or traversal).
 - Does the 'compilation' (generation of Aho-Corasick failure links) of the trie on-demand; you can mix adding keywords and searching text freely.
-- Can be used commercially, it has a minimal license.
+- Can be used commercially, it's under the minimal, MIT license.

 Anti-Features:
-- Does not support overlapping keywords, unless you move along the string manually, one character at a time, which would defeat the purpose.
+- Will not find overlapped keywords (eg given keywords "abcde" and 'defgh", will not find "defgh" in "abcdefgh"; would find both in "abcdedefgh"), unless you move along the string manually, one character at a time, which would defeat the purpose.
+The package 'Acora' is an alternative package for this use.
-- find[all]_short is kind of useless.
+- Lacking overlap, find[all]_short is kind of useless.
 - Lacks key iteration and deletion from the mapping (dict) protocol
-- memory leaking untested (should be ok but ...)
+- Memory leaking untested (should be ok but ...)
 - No /testcase/ for unicode in Python 2 (did manual test however)
 - Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy.